Journal

 Pipeline spans SMB, mid-market, and enterprise.
 Win rates are uneven and messaging keeps changing.

-Team selects mid-market operators with urgent workflow pain and healthy payback profile.
+• Outcome: The company chooses mid-market operators with urgent workflow pain and clean payback

 Alternative that loses: multi-segment pursuit, because enablement fragments and conversion drops.